pvcraven/2017_web_security/source/brute_force/brute_force.rst

 Brute-Force Attacks
 ===================

-*Written by Tyler, Edited by Lana and Nathan.*
+*Written by Tyler G, Edited by Lana and Nathan.*